kathkaest/GHHP-Final-Energy-Demand-Calculator/README.md

 Data users shall cite the datasets properly with the respective DOIs.
 The DOIs of the current versions of the data sets including the building characteristics from the GHHP data are:

 **Scientific Use File (SUF) Wave 1 2021:** [https://doi.org/10.7807/ghhp:building:v1](https://doi.org/10.7807/ghhp:building:v1)

 **Scientific Use File (SUF) Wave 2 2022:** [https://doi.org/10.7807/GHHP:BUILDING:V2](https://doi.org/10.7807/GHHP:BUILDING:V2)

 ## More Information

-- Repository for V1.0: Enter Zenodo-Link here
+- Repository for V1.1: Enter Zenodo-Link here

+- If you use this tool, please cite it as shown under "Cite this repository"

 ## Contact Person

-Please contact [Anton Knoche](https://www.pik-potsdam.de/members/antonkn/homepage) and [Dr. Kathrin Kaestner](https://www.rwi-essen.de/en/rwi/team/person/kathrin-kaestner) in case of questions.
+Please contact [Dr. Kathrin Kaestner](https://www.rwi-essen.de/en/rwi/team/person/kathrin-kaestner) in case of questions.

 ## Disclaimer

-All rights reserved to RWI and the authors of the code, Martina Milcetic, [Anton Knoche](https://www.pik-potsdam.de/members/antonkn/homepage), [Prof. Dr. Andreas Gerster](https://environmental.economics.uni-mainz.de/team/andreas-gerster/), and [Dr. Kathrin Kaestner](https://www.rwi-essen.de/en/rwi/team/person/kathrin-kaestner).
+All rights reserved to RWI and the authors of the code, [Prof. Dr. Andreas Gerster](https://environmental.economics.uni-mainz.de/team/andreas-gerster/), [Dr. Kathrin Kaestner](https://www.rwi-essen.de/en/rwi/team/person/kathrin-kaestner), [Anton Knoche](https://www.pik-potsdam.de/members/antonkn/homepage), [Martina Milcetic](https://environmental.economics.uni-mainz.de/team-martina-milcetic-phd-candidate/), and [Jan Schweers](https://environmental.economics.uni-mainz.de/team/team-jan-schweers-phd-candidate/).
 Please note that the terms of conditions of each library apply.

 ## Further Tool Instructions